ciscoheat/HaxeContracts/README.md

 ### The finished class

-It's even possible to remove the static `Contract` class name, keeping only the method calls.
-It's convenient when you've memorized the API, but if this creates a problem with existing method names or variables, you can disable it.
+A final touch: It's possible to skip the static `Contract` class name, keeping only the method calls.

+This essentialy reserves the words `requires`, `ensures`, `invariant`, and `result` for a class implementing `HaxeContracts`.
+It's quite convenient when you've memorized the API, but if you don't like "magic methods", or this creates a problem with existing method names or variables, you can disable it.
 See the "Compilation flags" section further below for how to do that.

 ```actionscript
 import haxecontracts.*;